matweldon/markdown_llm/README.md

 [OpenAI model options](https://github.com/simonw/llm/blob/d654c9521235a737e59a4f1d77cf4682589123ec/llm/default_plugins/openai_models.py#L163)

+### USER and PROJECT configs

 Other configuration options include USER and PROJECT config yaml files.
+The most important setting here which is never set in the yaml header is `editor_cmd` which determines how the file is initially opened.
 The USER yaml file is located in the OS's preferred location for user configs.
 You can print the location with `llmd-config-path`.
 The PROJECT config yaml is a file named 'llmd_config.yaml' located in the current working directory.
-The order of priority of config settings is: file header > PROJECT > USER > DEFAULT (defined in `__init__.py`).

-The repo contains an example 'llmd_config.yaml'.
+The repo contains an example PROJECT config: 'llmd_config.yaml'.
 The easiest way to create a new USER config is `cp llmd_config.yaml "$(llmd-config-path)"`.
 This can be edited with `code "$(llmd-config-path)"`.

 ### System message templates and snippets